wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 **Restrictions**

-When searching for brute‑force attack signs, Wallarm nodes analyze only HTTP requests that do not contain signs of other attack types.
+When searching for brute force attack signs, Wallarm nodes analyze only HTTP requests that do not contain signs of other attack types.